Skip to Content

 Baltic Cruise Tip #4: Cruise Between July and August For The Best Weather

-In the summer months of July and August, there will be the greatest number of cruise lines sailing the Baltics.
-This does mean that passengers have more choice of who to sail with but it can also mean that the cruise ports are busy.
-It isn’t uncommon for 3 or 4 cruise ships to dock in the same place at the same time.
+This does mean that passengers have more choice of who to sail – with but it can also mean that the cruise ports are busy.

 What Is The Weather Like on a Baltic Cruise?

-There is no guarantee of good weather even in the summer months.
-If you really do care about having warm sunny weather, the Mediterranean or Canary Islands may be a better option for you than the Baltics.
-That said, you could get lucky!
+If you really do care about having warm sunny weather, the Mediterranean or Canary Islands may be a better option for you than the Baltics -that said, you could get lucky!

 I’ve been on two Baltic cruises and both times we had rain almost every day.
-I took a two-week Marella cruise to the Baltics in 2018 and although we traveled in September, we had some really bad weather.
+I took a two-week Marella cruise to the Baltics in 2018 and although we travelled in September, we had some really bad weather.

-That said, we had some really lovely weather too!
+We had some really lovely weather too!

 We were soaked through and the ink genuinely came off of my socks and dyed my feet funny colors.